ContrastingSounds/fast-hub/README.md

 # fast-hub
 Simple Looker Action Hub using Python + FastAPI.
 Includes SendGrid for emails.

+# SDK credentials must be configured as environment variables
+NOTE: This project assumes that you have set SDK credentials as environment variables.

 # To use
-Requites Python 3.6+.
-I haven't tested this for deployment yet.
-After cloning the repo, this might work for you, too:
+Requites Python 3.7+.
+To run locally:

 1. `python3 -m venv .venv`
 2. `source .venv/bin/activate`
 3. `pip install -r requirements.txt`
 4. `./start`

-# SDK credentials in environment variables
-NOTE: This project assumes that you have set SDK credentials as environment variables.

 # FastAPI – Automatic OpenAPI documentation